Skip to main content

 IMDb Summary: A man becomes a thief out of desperation.
 If his identity becomes known, his neighbors might lynch him.
 The only friendly face in town is the local priest.

 Again, we have the concerns of an underclass as represented onscreen.
-This is kind of why have art in the first place, especially something like film.
+This is kind of why we have art in the first place, especially something like film.
 The Cine-Latino blog contextualized this work against the backdrop of Mexico's struggling film industry at the time owing in part to a work shortage resulting from studio bureaucracy.
 In her words,

 "In this veiled message to the Mexican film industry, Alcoriza is saying that the industry does not need to look to an ephemeral and knowledgeable unknown.
 What Tlayucan needs is not a leader, but a force that unites these men so that Eufemio, a man who has recently been denied a job after defending the rights of his guild, and others like him do not end up forgotten.
 An object can change everything and it is not an industrial one brought from rich farms or a camera left by American tourists.
 It is something natural, belonging to the earth: the pearl."